“There is no such thing as a free lunch”

 If you already hold investments, ask your provider.

-If you are considering investing, Monevator have a comparison table of brokers/custodians.
-Most fund costs are equivalent between brokers, so as a DIY private investor the key decision is finding a low-cost broker that meets your needs.
+If you are considering investing, Monevator have a comparison table of platforms.
+Most fund costs are equivalent between brokers, so as a DIY investor the key decision is finding a low-cost broker that meets your needs.

-Either the platform’s own in-house website, or third-party sources such as www.trustnet.com, or fund provider websites.
+You can find detailed fund costs via your platform’s website, third-party sources such as Trustnet, or fund provider websites.
 Be wary though, there are many different fund “unit types”.
 What is available will vary depending on which platform you use.

 “Costs are what you pay, value is what you get”